-With over 20,000 US patents granted to Japanese applicants yearly, the volume of English patent specifications required for US filling alone surely exceeds the million-page mark each year.
-Much of this for-filing translation seems to be done in Japan.
-Add to this the for-information Japanese-to-English translation of patent documents done chiefly outside of Japan, and the size of the Japanese-to-English patent translation market grows to even more dramatic proportions.
-Yet in spite of this volume, there has been little written about Japanese-to-English patent translation, leaving both the for-filing and for-information translator with little more than instincts, rumors, and some very blurry guidelines by which to work.
+With over 20,000 US patents granted to Japanese applicants yearly, the volume of English patent specifications required for US filing alone surely exceeds a hundred million words each year.
+Much of this for-filing translation is done in Japan.
+Add to this other Japanese-to-English translation of patent documents done chiefly outside of Japan, and the size of the Japanese-to-English patent translation market grows to even more dramatic proportions.
+Yet in spite of this volume, there has been little written about Japanese-to-English patent translation, leaving patent translators with little more than instincts, rumors, and some very blurry guidelines by which to work.

 In an effort to gain an understanding of both the formal expectations and the realities of Japanese and US patent language, the author undertook an investigation of a sample of patents of both countries.
 The goals of this investigation were: to identify terminological and structural quirks in both Japanese and US patents, to test actual patents against the guidelines found in sources intended for patent professionals, and to gain an understanding of what constitutes patent-specific language usage, as opposed to more generic technical language.